 The benefit should not be received for an insurance policy issued under Section 80DD(3) of the Income Tax Act, which deals with insurance for disabled dependents.

-The policy must have been in force for at least two years before the date of maturity.
+The policy must have been in force for at least two years before the maturity date.

 Additional Requirements for ULIPs (Unit Linked Insurance Plans):